Skip to main content

 Public AI assistants now answer customers' questions about your institution — and often get the product, price, complaint timeline, or fraud channel wrong.
 You can't see or edit those answers, yet the consequences land at your door.
 This explainer makes the case that their accuracy is a governance surface you already own, and lays out the loop for governing it.

-June 23, 2026
+June 6, 2026

 Lawnise Research & Editorial team

-The State of AI Answer Accuracy in Singapore Banking — A Preliminary Barometer
+The State of AI Answer Accuracy in Singapore Banking, A Preliminary Barometer

-June 23, 2026
+June 3, 2026

 Lawnise Research & Editorial team

-Stay ahead of emerging AI threats
+Stay ahead of what AI says about your enterprise